xerxovksi/competitive-programming/README.md

 23. Segment Trees
 24. Trie

-*Data Structures and Algorithms Course References*
+## Course References
 1. CS 61A and 61B at UC Berkeley
 2. MIT 6006

-*Solving the problem*
+## Solving the Coding Problem
 1. Explain solution in plain English
 2. Step-by-step breakdown
 3. Write some pseudocode
 4. Design the functions
-5. Actual mplementation
+5. Actual implementation